-Clearly lay out what you want to happen and how you want them to go about it.
+Clearly lay out what you want to happen and how you want your sales team to go about it.

-Without some boundaries, you may have a “the ends justify the means” type and end up with a potential ethics issue on your hands.
-All prompted by a contest that you started.
-They should be basic, presenting the key things that employees need to know.
+Without boundaries, you may have a “the ends justify the means” type of situation with your sales gamification program and end up with a potential ethics issue on your hands.
+The game rules should be basic, presenting the key things that employees need to know.

 - Timeframe (monthly, one time, date?)

 - Do’s (specific best practices)

 - Don’t(s) (Don’t buy leads, work off the clock, etc.)